arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ap/content.md

 ***The SSID (PortentaAccessPoint) and password (123Qwerty) are placeholder strings made for this tutorial.
 For security reasons you should rename them to something memorisable but not easy to guess.***

-In order to access the `SECRET_SSID` and `SECRET_PASS` constants in the **simpleWebServer.ino** sketch file, you need to include the header file that you’ve just created.
-Add the following line to the beginning of **simpleWebServer.ino** sketch file:
+In order to access the `SECRET_SSID` and `SECRET_PASS` constants in the **simpleWebServer.ino** sketch file, the header file that you’ve just created needs to be included.
+In your sketch file this has already been taken care of by the following line at the beginning of the sketch:

 ```cpp
 # include “arduino_secrets.h”